mpfi-dsp/GoldInAndOut/README.md

 ### Adding Additional Custom Workflows

-GoldInAndOut was specifically designed to make it incredibly easy to add new analysis methods to the package.
+Gold In-and-Out was specifically designed to make it incredibly easy to add new analysis methods to the package.
 You don't need to add a single line of code to either of the interface files to have a functional analysis workflow!

 To add a new method, follow these four simple steps:
 - Add it as a typing